Coronavirus / Covid-19 Information

 Pupils should take twice-weekly tests using home test kits which are provided through school, including during public and school holidays.

-Pupils of all year groups should take their tests Sunday evening and Wednesday evening.
+Pupils of all year groups should take their tests Sunday and Wednesday evenings.

 We would also request that your child completes a home test before returning to school after illness or self-isolation (either that morning or the previous evening) and you share the result with the school.